soutsios/pos_tagger_rnn/README.md

 Special care was taken for:
 1. Reproducibility reasons -->> seed the numpy generator before every Keras Layer.
-2. Exact accuracy estimation -->> exclude predictions for –PAD- character (Keras zero_mask, mask variable in our y2label() where from the flatted label sequence, –PAD- character is excluded).
+2. Exact accuracy estimation -->> exclude predictions for –PAD- character (Keras *zero_mask*, *mask* variable in our function *y2label()* where from the flatted label sequence, –PAD- character is excluded).

 ## Implemented Models
 Unlike feed-forward neural networks, **recurrent neural networks (RNNs)** can use their internal state (memory) to process sequences of inputs.
 We take advantage of this temporal dynamic behavior of RNNs to automatically extract features.
-We use a bi-directional RNN and experiment with GRU or LSTM cells.
+We use a bi-directional RNN and experiment with *GRU* or *LSTM* cells.
 We implement 4 models that are gradually progressing to the toughest (1-4):
 1. A Bi-directional RNN with pre-trained word embeddings.
 2. Enhance the above model with an extra RNN layer to produce word embeddings from characters, concatenating each resulting character-based word embedding with the corresponding pre-trained word embedding.
 3. Add an extra layer with ELMo deep contextualized word representations to obtain context-sensitive word embeddings.